Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 Furthermore, the lack of a metallicity gradient in this work is in part attributed to the displacement of the star-forming region to the outer areas.
 Initially, we expected that stars would form in the central region and then relocate to the outer region due to SN feedback from newly formed stars.
 However, during star formation, it is not the stars that expand outward but rather the high-density gas blobs.
 For a detailed explanation, Fig.~\ref{fig:MDF_evolution} illustrates the time sequence from left to right, showing the distribution of stars over cosmic time in {\sc prog5} of {\sc Halo5}.
 The bottom panels display a density projection, with a circle at the central region of the progenitor halo, having a radius of $0.1R_{\rm vir}$.
 Note that each projection displays only the stars that formed after the previous snapshot, highlighting regions where star formation was actively occurring.
 The top panel shows the cumulative MDF denoted as grey, whereas newly formed stars are marked in blue.

 The generation of the metallicity distribution as a function of distance in our simulated UFDs involves several steps: (1) Stars form from the central star-forming gas cloud, with the MDF depicted in the top panel of Fig.~\ref{fig:MDF_evolution}.
-(2) SN feedback from these stars clears the central region of the progenitor halo, causing the shock front to move outward beyond $0.1R_{\rm vir}$.
-(3) Although gas within $0.1R_{\rm vir}$ is entirely ejected, stars continue to form from the gas compressed by the shock front, which has been enriched by previous SN explosions, resulting in relatively high-metallicity stars ($\rm [Fe/H] \geq -2$).
+(2) SNe feedback from these stars clears the central region of the progenitor halo, causing the shock front to move outward beyond $0.1R_{\rm vir}$.
+(3) Although gas within $0.1R_{\rm vir}$ is entirely ejected, stars continue to form from the gas compressed by the shock front, which has been enriched by previous SNe explosions, resulting in relatively high-metallicity stars ($\rm [Fe/H] \geq -2$).
 This process leads to the formation of relatively high-metallicity stars far from the center.
 In addition, due to the shallow gravitational potential well of the simulated UFDs, the central star-forming region is highly susceptible to stellar feedback, which makes sustained star formation in this region difficult.
 Consequently, this leads to a lack of a metallicity gradient.
 Observational efforts to investigate the existence of a metallicity gradient over large distances are an ongoing area of research using high-resolution spectroscopy (e.g., \citealp{Chiti2021, Sestito2023, Waller2023}).
 Recently, \citet{Sestito2023} discovered five new member stars on the outskirts of Ursa Minor (one star at $\sim12 \ r_{\rm h}$ and four stars at $\sim5.2-6.3 \ r_{\rm h}$) using an updated identification technique proposed by \citet{Jensen2024}.
-They reported that the metallicity of the most distant stars at $\sim12 \ r_{\rm h}$ is $\rm [Fe/H] \approx -2.09$, which is higher than the average value of $\rm [Fe/H] \approx -2.65$ for the four stars at $\sim5.2-6.3 \ r_{\rm h}$, although still lower than the inner region ($\lesssim3 \ r_{\rm h}$).
+They reported that the metallicity of the most distant stars at $\sim12 \ r_{\rm h}$ is $\rm [Fe/H] \approx -2.09$, which is higher than the average value of $\rm [Fe/H] \approx -2.65$ for the four stars at $\sim5.2-6.3 \ r_{\rm h}$, although still lower than metallicity of stars in the inner region ($\lesssim3 \ r_{\rm h}$).
 Furthermore, \citet{Waller2023} reported the metallicity of newly discovered stars in three UFD galaxies: Coma Berenices, Bootes I, and Ursa Major I. Among them, they introduced two new stars located at $2.5 \ r_{\rm h}$ of Coma Berenices, which exhibit the same metallicity range as the previously studied inner stars, with $-3 < \rm [Fe/H] < -2$.